JRCSTU/jrcstu-forge/conda/recipes/README.md

 ```

 TIP:
-    You may assign these channels permanently to your user's configurations, and
+    These channels are assigned permanently to your user's configurations, and
-    not having to redo them on each new environment, by removing the `--env` option.
+    yuo don't have to redo them on each new environment.
+    Add the `--env` option if you want to configure the activated venv only.

 Then build all recipes, pining a recent enough numpy (untested for all but the `co2sim` package):